Planning-nl/vue3-i18n/README.md

 The `i18n` does all the translation magic and produces a *translator*.
 It expects a nested object that contains all your translations.
 This entries in this object should either be plain objects (translation groups) or translatable items.

 Translatable items can be created using the `l` function.
 It accepts a plain object with translations, keyed by locales.
+The translations can be of any type, not just strings.
+This gives this library a lot of flexibility.

 ```typescript
 import { l, i18n } from "@planning.nl/vue3-i18n";